WhiteHouse/api-standards/README.md

 * To get records 50 through 75 do this:
     * http://example.gov/magazines?limit=25&offset=50
     * offset=50 means, ‘begin with record number fifty’
-    * limit=25 means, ‘return 25 records’
+    * limit=25 means, ‘return 25 records (or fewer, if there aren't that many)’

-Information about record limits should also be included in the Example resonse.
+Information about record limits requested, and total count available, should also be included in the Example resonse.
 Example:

     {
         "metadata": {
             "resultset": {
-                "count": 50,
+                "count": 227,
-                "offset": 25,
+                "offset": 50,
                 "limit": 25
             }
         },